What is Northwest Folklife?

 Northwest Folklife’s Seattle Children’s Festival is a one-day, multi-cultural festival held on Seattle Center grounds, “Celebrating Our Big Neighborhood.”
 Music, story-telling, dance, cooking, crafts and more spark curiosity and promote cross-cultural understanding, exploration, and acceptance.
 More than 25 performances and 5 indoor venues, with over 3,000 parents and kids in attendance.
-In its third year, this year’s date is October 9, 2016.
+In its fourth year, this year’s date is October 8, 2017.

 Curated, family-friendly cultural arts performances have featured Dog Pound B-boys, La Peña Flamenca de Seattle, Sohoyini Dance – African Drum & Dance, Kalahi Philippine Dancers, and many others.
 Join us for the Crossroads Cultural Arts Series in Bellevue Third Thursdays.

 Northwest Folklife is Community